meilu2two/docs/computing/vi/my_vim_cheatsheet.md

 :set list ...  show hidden characters
 :set nolist ... hide hidden chars
 :set expandtab ... use spaces instead of tabs

+## Insert Mode
+### Entering Insert Mode
+i ... before cursor
+I ... at the beginning of the line
+a ... after cursor
+A ... at the end of the line